abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

     - char broiled = 'T';.

-    - Can also use numerical code to assing values (ASCII).
+    - Can also use numerical code to assign values (ASCII).

 - *Escape Characters*: C contains special characters that represent actions, represented by using special symbol sequences.